 What can I expect after this procedure?

 Recovery from this procedure is fairly short and with little discomfort.
 There may be some bruising and tenderness around the donor site, as is common for most liposuction.
 There will be some swelling and puffiness in the face for 1-2 weeks postoperatively.
-There are two reasons for this.
-The first being some swelling from the injection process itself, and the second being that some degree of overcorrection is needed as not all of the fat injected survives, and about one third will be resorbed.
-Mild bruising may be noted and this is similar to dermal fillers.
+There are two reasons for this: the first being some swelling from the injection process itself, and the second being that some degree of overcorrection is needed as not all of the fat injected survives, and about one third will be resorbed.
+Mild bruising may be noted, which is similar to dermal fillers.

 Can fat grafting be combined with other procedures?

-Absolutely, and commonly done so.
+Absolutely, and it is commonly done so.
 Fat grafting is a great way to enhance results of blepharoplasty, facelifting, brow lifting, and laser resurfacing.
 This combines treatments under anesthesia and condenses recovery periods.